QuirkyCort/nethelper/README.md

 * No dependencies or installation.
 Just download and import one file.

 ## How it Works
+nethelper relies on a server to help relay messages between nodes (...players).
+This enables it to work across the internet without requiring each user to perform firewall / router configuration or share IP address.
+You can also run the server within your own LAN, but users outside of your LAN will likely not be able to connect to it.

+Each player is a node, and nodes are organized into groups.
+This means that two students can play a pong game within a "pong" group, while another three students play a maze game within a "maze" group, all using the same server.
+There are no hardcoded limits to the number of groups, and each group can have up to 253 concurrent players.

+Messages are encoded with JSON (...with a custom binary header), and transmitted via TCP to the message relay server.
+The message relay server will then relay the message to the intended recipient(s).

+Each running game can send data to either a specific node within the same group, or to all nodes in the group.
+The former is useful for clients to send control commands to a game host, while the latter is useful for a game host to send the game state to all clients.
+See the example folder for examples of games using this pattern.

 ## Starting the Server
 For this module to work, you will require a message relay server.
 To start the server, simply run the module as a script.